pekkanikander/nocfo-api-onboard/hawaii-client/README.md

 └── api-spec-test.sh        # Optional spec-vs-server drift signal (Schemathesis + Dredd)
 ```

 Scripts with the `Test*.fsx` prefix expect the compiled library in `bin/Debug` plus the generated DLLs under `generated/bin`.
 They are small, self-contained experiments rather than polished CLI tools.

+The CLI under `../tools` links against this project.
+When you evolve the domain
+surface or CSV helpers, remember that the CLI depends on those modules directly.

 ## Prerequisites